Floor visualizer for retailers

 Capture the real room

-Start with the actual space so finish, scale, light, and surrounding materials stay in the decision.
+Start from the buyer's actual space so lighting, wall color, furniture, and room depth stay part of the floor decision.

 Why retail teams use it